Dave Van Kriedt

 MILLS COLLEGE DARIUS MILHAUD & DAVE BRUBECK OCTET

-Dave spent three years at Mills College in San Francisco studying composition with Darius Milhaud 1892 to 1974, and formed with fellow students "The Jazz Workshop Ensemble".
+Dave spent three years at Mills College in San Francisco studying composition with Darius Milhaud (b.1892 to d.1974), and formed with fellow students "The Jazz Workshop Ensemble".
 Later they became known as The Eight and subsequently the Dave Brubeck Octet.
 Mills College in 1946 was where eight young music students recorded Dave Brubeck's Curtain Music, the personnel for the Octet was, Brubeck - Piano; Paul Desmond - Alto Saxophone; Dave Van Kriedt - Tenor Saxophone; Bill Smith - Clarinet; Dick Collins - Trumpet; Bob Collins - Trombone; Jack Weeks - Bass; Cal Tjader - Drums.

 The Octet played only a few concerts in three years as club owners were scared by the advanced non-commercial music.
 In three years at both San Francisco State and Mills College, Dave became proficient in voice and practically every instrument.
 In 1950 with the same personnel, The Octet recorded an album that today is as fresh and exciting to hear as it was then.
 Van Kriedt was the most influential contributor to The Octet, both composing the majority of originals and arranging the standards for it.
 In fact in 1951 when Russian Composer Igor Stravinsky was lecturing at U.C.L.A., he used Dave's composition "Fugue on Bop Themes" to demonstrate to students the true art of counterpoint.

-In 1950 Van Kriedt, Brubeck and wife Iola and their sons Cal Tjader; Jack Weeks (bassist), all relocated to Honolulu for sometime before going their own separate once again.
+In 1950 Van Kriedt, Brubeck and wife Iola and their sons, Cal Tjader; Jack Weeks (bassist), all relocated to Honolulu for sometime before going their own separate once again.

 In 1948 while still a Mills College student, Dave ventured to France where he recorded with Kenny Clarke's Be Bop Minstrels.
 The music on this recording was listed under best album of the year.
 Dave fitted in very well with the exciting Paris Jazz scene, and had the opportunity to jam with Guitarist Django Reinhardt.
 Whilst in Europe, Dave traveled to Norway to meet some family members and learnt that his maternal Grandfather, Ollie Clausen, an Organist had given music lessons to none other than Edvard Grieg (1843 - 1907).
 Returning to Mills College in 1952 as an outstanding academic, Dave won first prize in Graduate Composition.